 A hundred new markets are created in France every year

-And while there was a period of time when consumers were being lured away by big supermarkets, the popularity of traditional markets is once again on the rise.
+And while there was a period of time when consumers were being lured away by big supermarkets, the popularity of traditional markets is once again on the rise, especially for bio (organic) markets.

 There are lots (and lots) of them

-There are 10,683 food markers in France.
+As of 2021, there were over 10,700 food markets (both covered and uncovered) in France.
 So you are never really that far from one if you do your research.

 You won’t get everything in one place